 Some criticise this study due to the age of the sample, the date of the study, and the selection method (users of a mainstream media TV companies website in the United States), claiming this may not be representative of contemporary dating.

-We’ve established that the representativeness of the sample doesn’t seem to have been an issue.
-Probably the most common objection to the data I’ve shown thus far though is that for the most part it precedes the introduction of dating apps, which are thought to have ruined the dating landscape for the majority of men (in reality they’ve probably had very little impact).
-Is it now six feet or bust, with tall men all of a sudden feeling like Muslim martyrs in paradise?
-To test this I have done another meta-analysis, this time limiting the studies to those conducted after the introduction of dating apps, all with young male samples2.
+We’ve established that the sample’s representativeness doesn’t seem to have been an issue.
+Probably the most common objection to the data I’ve presented though is that for the most part it precedes the introduction of dating apps, which are thought to have ruined the dating landscape for the majority of men, funneling all of the women to a minority of morphologically gifted alphas.

 What do we see?
 A virtually identical estimate of 0.05 for the random effects model.
 Tall men don’t appear to be any more ‘chad’ than before.

-For most women it might be the case that men taller than themselves have passed the bar and anything past that point is at most a bonus, so even most short men have an adequate dating pool.
+For most women, it might be the case that men taller than themselves have passed the bar and anything past that point is at most a bonus, so even most short men have an adequate dating pool.

 When it comes to overall physical attractiveness, height might be an overrated component.
 In Kordsmeyer et al., 80 female raters rated eight sets of video recordings of men on sexual attractiveness.
 These ratings had a nonsignificant .12 correlation with the men’s height.

 Taller men may tend to have a more long-term mating orientation, practicing quality over quantity.
 After all, height correlates with intelligence, education level and socioeconomic status, even if only weakly.
-However, there was no correlation either way between height and sociosexuality (which basically measures how oriented toward short-term uncommitted sex someone is) in Mosing et al. I also found no association between height and short- or long-term mating orientation in the raw data provided by Fajardo et al. (2022).
-Maybe thisControlling for educational attainment in the NSFG also only strengthened the effect of height by about 0.004.
+However, there was no correlation between height and sociosexuality (which measures preference for uncommitted sex) in Mosing et al. I also found no association between height and short- or long-term mating orientation in the raw data provided by Fajardo et al. (2022).
+Controlling for educational attainment in the NSFG only strengthened the effect of height by about 0.004.
+It’s possible that these things only weakly capture people’s underlying mating strategy, which itself is only loosely connected to height.

-Even for men promiscuity is less about desirability and more about disposition and behaviour.
-Sociosexuality, extraversion, and dark triad traits seem to correlate stronger with sexual outcomes than do physical traits.
-Some have also suggested that intrasexual contest competition has played a larger role than female choice on men’s mating success, and may still operate today in a more subtle form (though you'd think height would be beneficial here as well).
+Some have argued that intrasexual competition has played a bigger role than female choice in men’s mating success, and may still operate today in a more subtle form (though you'd think height would be beneficial here as well).

 References